Vinay-003/ad-factory/AD_CREATIVE_SYSTEM_PLAYBOOK.md

 ### Heading uniqueness rules (mandatory)

 1) Fresh composition source
-- Generate all headline/support/CTA copy from Persona Layer 1 + Layer 2 only.
+- Generate all headline/support/CTA copy from the selected persona's 5-field model plus approved product/mechanism chunks only.
 - Do not reuse any prior output sentence.
 - Do not paraphrase old lines from previous batches.